-Acknowledgement of Massachusetts Charter School Office Site Visit Protocol and the OFSTED code of conduct.
+^{}Acknowledgement of Massachusetts Charter School Office Site Visit Protocol and the OFSTED code of conduct.

-How does the review team come to consensus on capacity levels based on a collection of documents, interviews and classroom visits?
+How does the site visit team come to consensus on capacity levels based on a collection of documents, interviews and classroom visits?

-The SRP review process is built on four core components that drive the work of the team throughout the review.
+The SRP process is built on four core components that drive the work of the team throughout the site visit.

 • The process is criterion-driven.
 The SRP process is built on a set of criterion and indicators.
-Throughout the review, the panelists collect evidence through document reviews, interviews and classroom visits, in relation to each of the criterion and indicators to come to consensus on capacity levels that indicate how well school programs and practices are serving students.
-The review team uses the criterion and indicators during team meetings to identify trends that emerge from the evidence and to come to consensus on capacity levels.
-A criterion-driven process ensures that the work of the review team is grounded in the standards.
+Throughout the site visit, the site visit team collects evidence through document reviews, interviews, and classroom visits, in relation to each of the criterion and indicators to come to consensus on capacity levels that indicate how well school programs and practices are serving students.
+The site visit team uses the criterion and indicators during team meetings to identify trends that emerge from the evidence and to come to consensus on capacity levels, including identification of strengths and areas for growth, if appropriate.
+A criterion-driven process ensures that the work of the site visit team is grounded in the standards.
 The protocol's criteria also serve as a basis for professional dialogue and reporting.